-As defined by EN 50178, drive controllers are electrical devices operating as power electronics to control the flow of energy in high-voltage systems.
+As defined by EN 50178, SI6 drive controllers and PS6 supply modules are electrical devices operating as power electronics to control the flow of energy in high-voltage systems.

-The drive controllers are intended solely for the operation of motors that meet the requirements of EN 60034-1:
+SI6 drive controllers are intended solely for the operation of motors that meet the requirements of EN 60034-1:

 - Lean motors of the LM series

 - Synchronous servo motors (e.g. of the EZ series)

 - Asynchronous motors

-- Linear motors

 - Torque motors